 The Inquiry into Child Sex Abuse in England and Wales was established in July 2014 to investigate allegations made against local authorities, religious organisations, the armed forces and public and private institutions.

 Hilary Benn, Labour MP has written to the inquiry to request that the case is included in their investigations.
-Campaigner Darren Furness, who was a pupil at St Williams wants to know why the abuse was allowed to continue.
+One campaigner who was a pupil at St Williams wants to know why the abuse was allowed to continue.
 He started the petition in June 2016 and said, “It is about getting justice and making sure this can never happen again.
 I have been fighting this for 30 years and I will carry on fighting until the day I get answers.”

-In response, the Inquiry panel have stated that Mr Furness is invited to give evidence but the case would not be investigated.
+In response, the Inquiry panel have stated that the campaigner is invited to give evidence but the case would not be investigated.

 Jordans are currently representing a large number of clients who allege abuse by various members of staff at St Williams.
 If you would like help in pursuing a claim we would urge you to contact us.